Mufalta/Rakamin-KF-Analytics/README.md

 - **Google BigQuery**: The backbone of my analysis, enabling efficient querying and processing of large datasets.
 - **Google Looker Studio**: Used to create interactive dashboards, transforming raw data into visual insights for better decision-making.
-- **Git & GitHub**: Essential for version control, tracking progress, and sharing my work in a structured and collaborative manner.
+- **GitHub**: Essential for version control, tracking progress, and sharing my work in a structured and collaborative manner.

 These tools allowed me to streamline data analysis, visualization, and project management effectively. 🔍